mgatelabs/LimitedMediaServer/raspberry.md

 #### What else should you considder?

-Look at `[Advanced Development Configuration](https://github.com/mgatelabs/LimitedMediaServer?tab=readme-ov-file#advanced-development-configuration)`, to make the app run as a service.
+Look at [Advanced Development Configuration](https://github.com/mgatelabs/LimitedMediaServer?tab=readme-ov-file#advanced-development-configuration), to make the app run as a service.
 So even after reboot, it's available.

 Look at [Securing your server](https://github.com/mgatelabs/LimitedMediaServer/blob/main/README.md#securing-your-server) to setup a nginx proxy to allow HTTP port 80 access, and HTTPS port 443 access.